wordjelly/mongoid-versioned-atomic/README.md

 # MongoidVersionedAtomic

-## What this gem does
-    This gem extends mongoid with three ATOMIC methods:
-a. versioned_create : creates a document instance, optionally accepts a query, incrementing the document version on create.
-b. versioned_update : updates all fields on a document instance, incrementing the document version on success.
-c. versioned_upsert : given a query and and update hash, increments the document version on successfull update, or creates the documetn if no document matches the query params.

 ## Why
 Mongoid does not provide a simple DSL to create or update documents atomically.
 Mongoid Versioning support was removed from version 4.0